apache/flink/docs/content/docs/dev/dataset/hadoop_map_reduce.md

 ## Project Configuration

-Support for Hadoop input/output formats is part of the `flink-java` and `flink-scala` Maven modules that are always required when writing Flink jobs.
-The code is located in `org.apache.flink.api.java.hadoop` and `org.apache.flink.api.scala.hadoop` in an additional sub-package for the `mapred` and `mapreduce` API.

-Support for Hadoop Mappers and Reducers is contained in the `flink-hadoop-compatibility` Maven module.
+Support for Hadoop is contained in the `flink-hadoop-compatibility` Maven module.
-This code resides in the `org.apache.flink.hadoopcompatibility` package.

-Add the following dependency to your `pom.xml` if you want to reuse Mappers and Reducers.
+Add the following dependency to your `pom.xml` to use hadoop

 ```xml
 <dependency>